The Early Days

 Peripatetic teachers provide individual instrument tuition and choir and instruments player perform in our Annual Summer Concert.

 A variety of, before and after school clubs enhance the extra curricular provision.
-These include pottery, drama and cross country.
+These include computing, drama and sewing and netball.

 The swimming pool continues to play a big part in our curriculum.
 This is now financially supported solely by the P.T.A. and parental contributions.
 Swimming is offered as part of the curriculum until the end of year 3 and to non – swimmers in year 4,5,6.
 This means that we now have 100% of our children achieving the 25m. minimum requirement before they leave at the end of year 6.

-The curriculum itself includes expected subjects of English, Maths, Science, RE and ICT but has a topic - based approach which incorporates History, Geography, PSCHE, French, PE, Art, DT, Music and links these with each other and aspects of the other subjects.
+The curriculum itself includes expected subjects of English, Maths, Science, RE and Computing but has a topic - based approach which incorporates History, Geography, PSHE, Spanish, PE, Art, DT, Music and links these with each other and aspects of the other subjects.

-Competition and challenge are enables through constant encouragement to complete against each other, and other schools but always against themselves, as individuals continually striving to achieve more academically, aesthetically, spiritually and morally.
+Competition and challenge are enabled through constant encouragement to complete against each other, and other schools but always against themselves, as individuals continually striving to achieve more academically, aesthetically, spiritually and morally.

 By the time children leave us we expect them to be ready for whichever secondary school to which they transfer and be well on the way to being responsible mature citizens who know and recognise the importance of their contribution to our world.